top of page

 To rebuilding our federal system of government from the ground up

 In 1971, Gough Whitlam unveiled a new federalism that he said would rest on a national framework for the establishment of investment priorities and a regional framework for participation in all those decisions which most directly determine the quality of our lives.
-It's time to realise the other half of his vision: without a healthy participatory democracy our big bureaucracy can't get
+It's time to confront the fact that we only ever realised half that vision and Whitlam's self-confessed 'centralist' approach was fundamentally opposed to returning power to the people as he claimed he was going to do.
+Put simply, he created a national bureaucratic machine... but we've never cultivated the local democratic organism, the vital complement, the other half of our federation: the bottom up to counter the top down... the BIG bureaucracy.

 The Common Thread Framework